US dollar down on negative economic data

 Story link: US dollar down on negative economic data

-Related financial stories to: US dollar down on negative economic data:
+Related financial stories to: US dollar down on negative economic data

 - Negative data stops dollar rally

-- US dollar weaker on data
+- US dollar strengthens on data

 - US dollar weaker despite data